 In light of our Asian heritage, it wasn’t hard to come up with examples of weird stuff we have managed to sink our teeth into over the years, even as some may shock those unfamiliar with our cultures.
 A few mentionable examples include reptilian cuisines consisting of snakes and turtles, and for those who have been on a short mission trip to Cambodia, nibbling at a tarantula or two seems to be an essential part of the experience.
 Back in Taiwan last year, I also attempted a bowl of chicken testicles.
 Let’s just say that I needed some balls to be able to chew on that gourmet dish.

-As food, bread is as common as they come.
-As a videogame protagonist, it is no doubt an oddity.
-I Am Bread lets one play as a slice of bread aiming to make its way through a perilous kitchen in order to fulfil its purpose of becoming a piece of toast.
+As food, a piece of bread is as common as they come.
+As a videogame protagonist, that would be an oddity.
+I Am Bread lets one play as a slice aiming to make its way through a perilous kitchen in order to fulfil its purpose of becoming toast.
 The physics-based gameplay turned out to be pretty tricky; many of us couldn’t really master basic moves like flipping over, shuffling across, or gripping onto surfaces with the corners of the crust, let alone execute advanced, acrobatic manoeuvres.
 In the end, only Han Sol completed the level sticking to a slow and cautious pace, and preserving his edibility by avoiding hazards such as dirt, water, and hungry ants.

 Revisiting the Gospel of John, we read the account in chapter 6 where Jesus fed at least five thousand people with a mere five barley loaves and two small fish.
 Further into the chapter, the crowd questioned the trustworthiness of Jesus, a conversation that led to an important comparison between the Rabbi who miraculously provided for their bellies to God releasing manna for the wandering nation of Israel back in the time of Moses.

 Jesus told them, “I tell you the truth, Moses didn’t give you bread from heaven.
 My Father did.
 And now he offers you the true bread from heaven.
 The true bread of God is the one who comes down from heaven and gives life to the world.”